virtuosoft-dev/hcpp-nodered/README.md

 ```

-Be sure to logout and login again to your Hestia Control Panel; the plugin will immediately start installing NodeJS depedencies in the background.

-Be sure to logout and login again to your Hestia Control Panel; the plugin will immediately start installing NodeJS and Node-RED depedencies in the background.
+Be sure to logout and login again to your Hestia Control Panel; the plugin will immediately start installing Node-RED depedencies in the background.
 A notification will appear under the admin user account indicating *"Node-RED plugin has finished installing"* when complete.
 This may take awhile before the options appear in Hestia.
 You can force manual installation via root level SSH:

 ```
 sudo -s